-Ms. Mullins’ interest in the region stems from living in the eastern Slovak city of Kosice, where she taught English to Slovak university and high school students from 2000-2002 and again from 2005-2008.
-While in Slovakia she was an active participant in the Ladislav Hanus Fellowship and the Collegium of Anton Neuwirth, professional fraternities of public service professionals and an organizational partner in the John Jay Institute’s Global Leadership Network.
+Dr. Mullins’ interest in East Central Europe stems from the seven years she lived Slovakia’s second city of Kosice, where she taught English to Slovak university and high school students from 2000-2002 and again from 2005-2008.
+While in Slovakia she was an active participant in the Ladislav Hanus Fellowship and the Collegium of Anton Neuwirth, professional fraternities of public service professionals and organizational partners with the John Jay Institute’s Global Leadership Network.
 She currently lives with her husband in Whitefish, Montana where she teaches history and political science at Flathead Valley Community College.